 Conclusion

-These analyses show that something unusual is happening in mid-age in the USA and the UK when compared to other high-income countries.
+Something unusual is happening in mid-age in the USA and the UK when compared to other high-income countries.
 It demonstrates that life disparity is a useful complementary measure to use alongside life expectancy at birth, and that governments must focus on interventions to reduce premature mortality and inequalities in order to see continued improvements in life expectancy.
 The data from Japan demonstrate that economic growth is not necessary for continued population health improvements.

 Introduction

+Life expectancy at birth (denoted e0) is a highly efficient single parameter summary of population health and how it changes over time.
+Absent of extraordinary events – such as wars and pandemics – for most of the last few decades e0 has tended to trend steadily upwards in most populations.1 Where e0 has fallen it has usually been associated with major adverse population exposures, such as the AIDS pandemic, wars, famines, or state collapse (as for populations formerly part of the USSR).;2 the impact of the COVID-19 pandemic is not yet known.3

-Life expectancy at birth has the considerable benefit of providing a single figure that captures the overall mortality experience of a population.
-In the absence of data artefact, a wide-scale environmental event such as war or natural disaster, a disease epidemic or mass in- or out- migration, life expectancy can be expected to continue to improve.1 Indeed, over the last century there have been only a few situations in which life expectancy has actually fallen, including wars, the AIDS pandemic, and the large scale social disruption that followed the collapse of the Soviet Union.2 The impact of the COVID-19 pandemic is not yet known.3 However, in recent years there have been situations where improvements in life expectancy at birth have slowed or stalled.
-However, it is only by looking beyond the basic figures that we see how this often conceals reversals in some age groups to some extent compensated for by continued progress by others.
-For example, in the 1980s, concern about the slowdown in what had, until then, been increasing life expectancy in countries of Central and Eastern Europe might have been greater if it had been widely recognised that the continued improvement in mortality in infancy and childhood was obscuring a worsening in adult mortality.4 Similarly, what seemed like a transient slowing in the rate of improvement in life expectancy in Spain in the 1980s concealed an approximate doubling of mortality in young adult men, largely due to HIV/AIDS and road traffic deaths.5 Thus, like any summary measure, life expectancy can conceal details that may have practical or policy importance.
+The trends in e0 over time have been consistent enough in most higher-income nations that even stalling rather than simply falling life expectancy trends, i.e. falls much slower than the long-term average, are concerning and should demand attention and explanation.
+The cause of a falling e0 may only start to become clear by looking carefully at different demographic subgroups within the population, including differences by sex and age group, and differences by cause of death.
+Similarly, rapid improvements in some subgroups may to some extent ‘offset’ and so conceal concerning declines or stalls in other subgroups.
+For example, in the 1980s, concern about the slowdown in what had, until then, been increasing life expectancy in countries of Central and Eastern Europe might have been greater if it had been widely recognised that the continued improvement in mortality in infancy and childhood was obscuring a worsening in adult mortality.4 Similarly, a transient slowing in the rate of improvement in life expectancy in Spain in the 1980s concealed an approximate doubling of mortality in young adult men, largely due to HIV/AIDS and road traffic deaths.5 Like any summary measure, e0 can conceal details that may have practical or policy importance, and so should be complemented by other population health measures which may reveal what e0 alone conceals.

-This calls for complementary summary measures that capture differences in the progress attained by different age groups in reducing mortality, and hence improving life expectancy.
-One such measure is lifespan variation.
-This measures the average gap between the age at death of an individual and the remaining life expectancy at that age.
-To take the example used in the seminal paper by Vaupel and colleagues,6 the 2008 life table for Sweden produced a figure for life expectancy at birth of 83 years and of a further 7.5 years for those reaching the age of 83.
-Someone dying at birth would therefore lose 83 years while someone dying at age 83 would lose 7.5 years.
-Historically, as life expectancy has increased, lifespan variation has decreased, and those countries with the highest life expectancy also have the lowest lifespan variation.6 This phenomenon is not unique to humans: it has also been observed in other primate species.7
+Lifespan variation is a complementary measure to e0.
+It measures the average gap between the age at death of an individual and the remaining life expectancy at that age.
+(See XXX for example – or appendix?)
+6 Historically, as life expectancy has increased, lifespan variation has decreased, and those countries with the highest life expectancy also have the lowest lifespan variation.6 This phenomenon has also been observed in other primate species.7